 Roaring into the ‘20s: Growth and Change in LaGrange’s Textile Industry

 Callaway and Truitt were not the only ones who took advantage of the prosperity brought by the war and the 1920s.
-The Dunsons had slightly expanded in 1922, but the following year they embarked on a major expansion which more than doubled their equipment.
+The Dunsons had slightly expanded in 1922, but the following year they embarked on a major expansion that more than doubled their equipment.
 By 1927, Dunson Mills boasted 51,000 spindles and 900 looms which employed 650 operatives producing drills, duck, twills, and osnaburgs.
 The West Point group also maintained and modestly expanded Dixie Cotton Mills.
 The major event of the 1920s for that mill was the ascension of George H. Lanier, the eldest son of the founder of West Point Manufacturing, to the presidency.
 LaGrange Mills continued to function, although it did undergo a name change, becoming the LaGrange division of New England Southern Mills.

 The other cotton mill in LaGrange, Park Cotton Mills, was not so lucky.
 After struggling since the move from Troup Factory in 1902, the 1920s saw Park Cotton Mills finally close its doors for good.
 This ended the legacy of Troup Factory once and for all.

-Another seismic change which shook LaGrange’s textile scene occurred when Fuller Callaway Sr. passed away in 1928.
+Another seismic change that shook LaGrange’s textile scene occurred when Fuller Callaway Sr. passed away in 1928.
 Fuller Sr. stepped away from active management when his eldest son Cason returned from World War 1.
 He accurately predicted the coming of the Great Depression, and wisely advised his sons to focus all of their resources in one industry.
 After his passing, Cason and Fuller Callaway Jr. followed their father’s advice, leading to the Callaway brothers gaining a majority interest in their existing mills.
 In 1932 they consolidated their holdings to form Callaway Mills.
 Cason served as president of the new corporation, while Fuller Jr. worked as treasurer.

 A Shelter in the Storm: Callaway Mills, LaGrange, and the Great Depression

 While 1932 was the first time that the various Callaway-owned factories were united under the same company, the employees had been receiving the same benefits of Callaway management.
 The Callaway family viewed their role as mill owners as a responsibility to their operatives.
 Fuller Callaway Sr. was often quoted as saying “I make American citizens and run cotton mills to pay the expenses.”
-This paternalism created a real bond between management and employee, and manifested itself in several programs designed to benefit Callaway employees.
+This paternalism created a real bond between management and employee and manifested itself in several programs designed to benefit Callaway employees.
 Mill villages, schools, churches, and baseball leagues were all benefits offered by the Callaway family.
 The Callaways often provided meats, such as ham on Christmas during the 1920s, to their employees.
 They built the Benjamin Franklin and Martha Washington Inns as dorms for unmarried employees.
 They even established greenhouses to store their employees’ outdoor plants during the winter months, thereby protecting the plants from the frost.
 Many of these benefits were coordinated through the Callaway Foundation, which bought all company property and leased it back to the company, using the proceeds from the rent for charitable purposes.

 In 1935, Callaway Mills consisted not only of those mills which were owned by the Callaway-Truitt group in 1922, but also of the LaGrange Calumet, Oakleaf, Valway Rug, and Calumet Hogansville plants.
 During this period the Callways controlled 720 cotton carding machines, 2,656 looms, and 138,360 spindles at 10 plants.
 Most importantly, Callaway Mills provided at least 4,817 people with steady income at the height of the Great Depression.
 While the other plants were newly built, LaGrange Calumet and Hogansville Calumet were both purchased from the collapsed New England Southern Mills.
 Hogansville Calumet would be sold before 1942, but Callaway Mills remained the single largest employer in LaGrange.

 Despite the fact that no mills were shut down in LaGrange during the 1930s, the Great Depression did take its toll on the community’s textile industry.
-Even though they ensured that each mill family had at least one full time employee, Callaway Mills experienced two strikes in 1934 and 1935.
+Even though they ensured that each mill family had at least one full-time employee, Callaway Mills experienced two strikes in 1934 and 1935.
 These were promoted by out-of-town “Flying Squadrons” of union organizers, who organized strikes in other towns as well.
 Management won and work resumed, but the stress of the ordeal as well as managing a company the size of Callaway Mills induced Cason Callaway to retire in 1937.
 His brother Fuller Jr. took over as president.
 Fuller Jr. started in the textile industry as a coal stoker in Elm City Cotton Mill.
 He worked his way through every position in the mill, and was allegedly not only able to operate every machine on the floor, but also to strip each machine down and reassemble it.

 The Boom: World War II and the Postwar Era

-After weathering the Great Depression, the mills of LaGrange were well positioned to take advantage of the increase in demand offered by World War II.
+After weathering the Great Depression, the mills of LaGrange were well-positioned to take advantage of the increase in demand offered by World War II.
 The Dixie Cotton Mills in particular refitted to produce Army duck, a canvas-like product which was dyed Army Green and largely used for tents.
 This was part of a larger push by Dixie Cotton Mills’ owners, West Point Manufacturing, to seize the opportunity of the war to expand their market.
 Both Dunson Mills and Callaway Mills prospered as well.

 In 1948, Fuller Callaway Jr. took a ten-year break from management, passing control of Callaway Mills to Arthur B. Edge Jr. By 1951, Callaway Mills had completely restructured.
 The company was comprised of three separate divisions, each containing 3 to 4 plants apiece.
 The HDV Division included the Hillside, Dye, and Valway plants and focused on more traditional products such as ducks, twills, and yarns.
 The Calumet, Rockweave, Manchester, and Milstead plants made up the USEO Division, which produced drapery fabrics, upholstery fabrics, and auto headlining in addition to a line of more traditional products.
 Finally, the MMC Division, which included the Unity, Unity Spinning, Elm City, and Oakleaf plants, created cotton and rayon hose cord, terry towels, industrial towels, and fender covers.
 At this point, Callaway Mills commanded 105,840 spindles and 3,139 looms in LaGrange alone with a further 46,452 spindles and 888 looms in other plants.